Meteor-Community-Packages/organization/README.md

 There is also a special Meteor organization `communitypackages` which consist of trusted community members who have permissions to publish any community package.
 This is a fallback measure to assure no package ends up without a maintainer.
 Make sure you add it as maintainer as well.

+### NPM

+For transferring packages that live on [NPM](https://www.npmjs.com/), please contact [@StorytellerCZ](https://github.com/StorytellerCZ), who will add you to the [NPM organization](https://www.npmjs.com/org/meteor-community) and create a team for you package.
+After that you will be able to add the team as a maintainer for the package.

 ## Communication

 There are three main routes of communication, each serving a separate and distinct purpose.